ishubhransh/Project-Mini-IMDB-Clone/README.md

-# Project-Mini-IMDB-Clone
+# IMDB

-This project was given to me as an assignment by Coding-Ninjas.
-I developed this project using HTML, CSS, JS.
+Developed a simple IMDB Webpage by using HTML, CSS and JavaScript.